Autumn Drizzle in Palma: Mild, Fresh and Typically Mallorcan

 A Touch of Autumn: Palma on October 15

-The morning in Palma has today unfolded its typical autumn veil: fine drizzle, a pale sky and air that smells of the sea and wet stone.
+The morning in Palma has today unfolded its typical autumn veil: gentle drizzle and mild air in Palma, a pale sky and air that smells of the sea and wet stone.
 Those strolling along the Passeig Mallorca or watching the cafés at Plaça Major hear the soft patter on the awnings and the distant clatter of seagulls in the harbor — not dramatic, rather charming.
 Perfect for people who enjoy weather as an acoustic backdrop to their day.

 Temperatures and Feels-Like